xdmnl/api-documentation/source/includes/_endpoints.md

 * Assign or unassign a conversation by sending an `assignee_id`

-* Update the tags of a conversation by sending an array of tag IDs `tag_ids`.
+* Update the tags of a conversation by sending an array of tag IDs, `tag_ids`.
 An empty array will remove all tags.

 * Archive a conversation by sending `archived` in `status`